samuelleblanc/fp/README.md

     - labels.txt : csv files with points on map to be labelled.
 Each line represent one point, Format: name, longitude, latitude, marker and color symbol
     - aeronet_locations.txt: csv files with location of aeronet sites. found from : http://aeronet.gsfc.nasa.gov/aeronet_locations.txt
     - sat.tle: Selected data for satellite tracks in form of Two Line Element set from http://www.celestrak.com
+	- sat.json: (new in v1.62) for geostationary satellite footprint definition, saved as a json, with wkt format of their footprint, and proj4 for its projections.
     - profiles.txt: text file containing dictionary assignment for map setup defaults. each profile linked to a field mission, python dict format.
     - platform.txt: text file containing dictionary assignment for details on each platform: max altitude, max speed, speed profile, vertical speed profile, turning rate
     - WMS.txt: list of possible WMS servers for getting map images from the internet.